Cryptonomic/Conseil/doc/MetadataAndQuery.md

 ## Query interface

-Query interface is based on elasticsearch-like model using `GET` request with payload
+Query interface is using `POST` for passing the query

 #### Example query
 ```